Why ambiguity is good for business

-Surely not, I hear you cry, we must get everything nailed down or it will be chaos here!
+Ambiguity is good for business!
+Surely not, I hear you cry.
+We must get everything nailed down or it will be chaos here!
 I wouldn’t go as far as chaos but things might be a little different.

 Let us suppose that your strategy was to keep open several potential options and to keep evaluating them until it was time to make a definite decision.
 During this period there was a change in circumstances and you selected an appropriate strategy and make a huge profit!